ETS-Android3/KSAS/README.md

 ## Model

-The application already comes with a tensorflow lite model trained.
+The application already comes with a tensorflow lite model trained that can be found in this [link](https://github.com/AlbertoCasasOrtiz/KSAS/blob/master/app/src/main/assets/model.tflite).
 This model was trained using a dataset composed of 240 movements captured from 20 subjects.
 The model used consists in a LSTM and the code used for training it can be found in this [link](https://github.com/AlbertoCasasOrtiz/Martial-Arts-Movements-Classifier).
 The LSTM achieved 100% of accuracy in the training set and 94% of accuracy in the testing set.

 ## KSAS Instructions